US women win fourth straight gold at World Cup, top China

 AP Basketball Writer

-SYDNEY (AP) — The names on the U.S. team have changed, the Americans’ dominance has not.

-A’ja Wilson scored 19 points, Kelsey Plum added 17 and the United States beat China 83-61 on Saturday to win its fourth consecutive gold medal at the women’s basketball World Cup.
+SYDNEY (AP) — A’ja Wilson scored 19 points, Kelsey Plum added 17 and the United States beat China 83-61 on Saturday to win its fourth consecutive gold medal at the women’s World Cup.

 This was one of the most dominant teams in the Americans’ storied history in the World Cup that now has won 11 gold medals.
 They now have won four straight gold medals for the first-time ever.
 This was also the biggest win in a gold-medal game, surpassing the 20-point wins that the Americans had done twice.